ningacoding/rn-gsignin/README.md

 - Size.Standard: icon with 'Sign in'.
 Recommended size of 230 x 48.
 - Size.Wide: icon with 'Sign in with Google'.
 Recommended size of 312 x 48.

-Default: `Size.Standard`.
+Default: `GoogleSigninButton.Size.Standard`.
 Given the `size` prop you pass, we'll automatically apply the recommended size, but you can override it by passing the style prop as in `style={{ width, height }}`.

 ##### `color`

 Possible values:

-- Color.Dark: apply a blue background
+- GoogleSigninButton.Color.Dark: apply a blue background
-- Color.Light: apply a light gray background
+- GoogleSigninButton.Color.Light: apply a light gray background

 ##### `disabled`